 Campus or Site Location: Greeneville

-Spencer Riley is entering his second season on the Tusculum College football staff.
+Spencer Riley is the Tusculum College football staff.
 Riley coaches the Tusculum offensive line, while also being in charge of the football program’s equipment procurement and upkeep.

 In his first Tusculum campaign, he mentored All-American Hannibal Ruiz, who became the fourth Pioneer offensive lineman to earn All-America distinction.